 ( culture / writing / blog / transportation ) I'm just testing this Windows Live Writer software.
 UPDATE: There's now a newer, open-source version here.

 It was a dark and stormy night ...
-No, it was an unusually cold day ... yeah, that's it ... for the first we ... read more
+No, it was an unusually cold day ... yeah, that's it ... for the first week of De ... read more

 ( culture / music / radio ) Seasons Greetings,